kinleydhinata/Gaming-Escape/README.md

 ## ⚙️ Settings
 - **Music Volume**: Adjust the background music volume.
 - **Sound Volume**: Adjust the volume of sound effects.
-- **Difficulty**: Select between Easy, Medium, or Hard difficulty levels, which affects the frequency of interruptions.
+- **Difficulty**: Choose between Easy, Medium, or Hard difficulty levels, which affect the frequency of interruptions.

 ## 🙏 Credits
-This game was developed using Python and Pygame as a personalized birthday gift.
-Sincere appreciation goes to the Pygame community for providing tools that facilitate accessible game development.
+This game was developed in Python with Pygame as a personalized birthday gift.
+Sincere appreciation goes to the Pygame community for providing tools that make accessible game development possible.

-If you have any inquiries or suggestions, please feel free to reach out.
+For any inquiries or suggestions, feel free to reach out!

 ---

-Thank you for playing **Glebered Tio Tianshien's Gaming Escape**!
-Keep gaming and stay vigilant! 😄👀🎮 "# Glebered-Tio-Tianshien-Gaming-Escape"
-"# Glebered-Tio-Tianshien-Gaming-Escape"
-"# Glebered-Tio-Tianshien-Gaming-Escape"
-"# Glebered-Tio-Tianshien-Gaming-Escape"
-"# Glebered-Tio-Tianshien-Gaming-Escape"